 When can I access the scheme?

 The scheme went live on Monday 23 March and will initially run for six months.
 The expanded scheme will be offered by lenders from Friday 3 April 2020 and operational from Monday 6 April 2020.

-CBILS guarantees facilities up to a maximum of £5 million, available on repayment terms up to six years (for term loans and asset finance) and up to three years (for overdrafts and invoice finance facilities).
+CBILS guarantees facilities up to a maximum of £5 million, available on repayment terms up to six years (for term loans and asset finance) and up to three years for revolving credit facilities.

 There is no guarantee fee for SMEs to access the scheme.
 The Government will make a Business Interruption Payment to cover the first 12 months of interest payments and any lender-levied fees.
 You (the SME) will therefore benefit from no upfront costs and lower initial repayments.

 Fishery, aquaculture and agriculture businesses may not qualify for the full interest and fee payment.